christopherwaltham/UBC_PHYS_Python-crash-course/0. Setting up the Tools/README.md

 ### Installation
  You can install it from within Anaconda as follows:
 - Go to the _Home_ tab on the upper left side of the Anaconda window.
-- Ensure the _Applications on_ dropdown on the top of the screen is set to the environment "PHYS_TUT" that we just created.
+- Ensure the _Applications on_ dropdown on the top of the screen is set to the environment `phys_py37` that we just created.
 - Find Spyder and click _Install_.
 Wait until the installation is completed.

 ![](Images/Anaconda4.png)

 ### Use
 To start working with Spyder, do the following:
-- Again, ensure the _Applications on_ dropdown on the top of the screen is set to the environment "PHYS_TUT" that we just created (or whichever environment you want to run code in).
+- Again, ensure the _Applications on_ dropdown on the top of the screen is set to the environment `phys_py37` that we just created (or whichever environment you want to run code in).
 - Hit "Launch" on Spyder.
 - You are now greeted with the Spyder interface.
 It consists of three parts:
   - Code editor: where you write your Python code